Stuyk/ultra-cpp-extension/README.md

   - Creates a smart contract template based on legacy templating
 - Ultra: Create Smart Contract
   - Creates a smart contract template

+### API Queries

+- Ultra: API Query
+  - Query different networks.
+  - Ultra Main Network
+  - Ultra Test Network
+  - Antelope Mainnet
+  - Jungle Testnet
+  - Custom (Provide your own)

+### Wallet Service

+The wallet service allows you to store private keys inside of VSCode's global state with encryption.
+However, `1.2.2` of this extension is still missing signing transactions, and such.
+Will add soon.

+- Ultra: Wallet - Create
+  - Creates a wallet with 'aes-256-cbc' encryption
+- Ultra: Wallet - List Public Keys
+  - List all public keys available inside of the wallet
+- Ultra: Wallet - Add Key
+  - Add a key to the existing wallet
+- Ultra: Wallet - Destroy
+  - Destroy the wallet, will prompt before destroying

 ## Previews